 Category: …

-Statement: The solution’s system(s) MUST permit system users establish multiple parallel Sessions.
+Statement: The solution’s system(s) must permit system users establish multiple parallel Sessions.

-Rationale: Users either own or have access to multiple devices to use the world wide web.
+Rationale: users either own or have access to multiple devices to use the world wide web.
 A person may concurrently open long duration independent Sessions from both a desktop and a mobile phone device.

 Details: Defined elsewhere are Requirements for the permitted max length of sessions and/or features to facilitate long sessions.